-Recusals of Compliance Tribunal Members.
-When a Compliance Tribunal must be convened for a particular eligible matter, the Faculty Liaison, will, in a confidential communication, notify the appointed Compliance Tribunal members (who are not employed in the pertinent college involved) of the salient issue(s) that will be presented to the Compliance Tribunal, and of the identity of the Petitioner, Respondent, Complainant, and department and college involved.
 A Compliance Hearing member shall disqualify/recuse themselves from participating in a particular grievance hearing if they or reasonable persons would believe they cannot render an impartial decision because of personal affiliation and/or a conflict of interest.
+A Compliance Tribunal member disqualifying themselves on one of these bases should seek to provide a written communication to the Provost’s Office to that effect within seven (7) calendar days of their receipt of information regarding their responsibility to disqualify/recuse themselves.Selection of Compliance Tribunal.
+When a Compliance Tribunal must be convened, the Provost (or their designee), in consultation with the Faculty Liaison, will within seven business days identifyat least five members of the trained Compliance Tribunal who are not employed in the pertinent college(s) involved, who do not appear to have a personal affiliation and/or a conflict of interest with the Complaintant and/or Respondent, and who are available to hear the matter.
+The Faculty Liaison will thereafter provide those names to Complainant and Respondent, who will then have three business days to provide to the Faculty Liaison and Provost written objections to any of the potential Compliance Tribunal members.
+The objections must articulate facts that would support a conclusion that the potential Compliance Tribunal member should be recused or disqualified from participating in their hearing because of personal affiliation and/or conflict of interest that would impact their ability to render an impartial decision.
+A final selection of the three-member Compliance Tribunal will be made by the Provost (or their designee) and Faculty Liaison after the Faculty Liaison has sought and timely received feedback from Complainant(s) and Respondents or those who will be significantly involved as a witness in the hearing.

+A Compliance Tribunal member who has been selected shall disqualify/recuse themselves from participating in a particular grievance hearing if they or reasonable persons would believe they cannot render an impartial decision because of personal affiliation and/or a conflict of interest.
 A Compliance Tribunal member disqualifying themselves on one of these bases should seek to provide a written communication to the Provost’s Office to that effect within seven (7) calendar days of their receipt of information regarding their responsibility to disqualify/recuse themselves.

-After giving Compliance Tribunal members an opportunity to recuse themselves, the Faculty Liaison will then provide the parties with a list of those who have not recused themselves or otherwise been removed for hearing the particular matter.
-This list should contain at least five (5) names.
-Parties to the matter may then object to the appointment of a Compliance Tribunal member by presenting a reason for objection to the Faculty Liaison, who will then decide whether recusal of any Compliance Tribunal member is warranted.

-Selection of Compliance Tribunal.
-The Provost, with the assistance of the Faculty Liaison, will select three members of the Compliance Tribunal to hear the matter.
-This selection will be made after the Faculty Liaison seeks and timely receives feedback from those who will be involved in the hearing.
+If a recusal occurs, the Provost, in consultation with the Faculty Liaison, will select a replacement.
+The parties will have the same opportunity to object to the replacement (as noted in the paragraph above), and the Compliance Tribunal member, after hearing more of the details, will have an opportunity to recuse themselves.
+This process will continue until a three-member Compliance Tribunal is selected to hear the matter.

-If a Compliance Tribunal member retires or otherwise leaves the University during the course of a grievance, or if a Compliance Tribunal member is otherwise unable to continue, the remaining members of the Tribunal shall proceed.
-If a Compliance Tribunal member has a compelling reason why, after the beginning of the dispute, they cannot proceed, the Compliance Tribunal will continue without them.
-If two Compliance Tribunal members cannot proceed, a new Compliance Tribunal will be chosen and the formal hearing will recommence from the beginning.
+If a Compliance Tribunal member who has been selected retires or otherwise leaves the University prior to or during the course of a hearing, or if a Compliance Tribunal member is otherwise unable to participate or continue, the two remaining members of the Tribunal shall proceed.
+If a Compliance Tribunal member has a compelling reason why, after being selected, they cannot proceed, the two-member Compliance Tribunal will continue.
+If two Compliance Tribunal members cannot proceed, a new Compliance Tribunal of three members will be chosen and the hearing will recommence from the beginning.

 Compliance Tribunal Chairperson.
-Members of the Compliance Tribunal will select the Chairperson from among the Compliance Tribunal members.
-The Faculty Liaison will work with the Investigative Office (Title IX or EOP or Designated Harassment Resource Person), and the Compliance Tribunal Chairperson to effectuate a timely and effective transition to the Tribunal process.
+Members of the Compliance Tribunal will select the Chairperson from among the three selected Compliance Tribunal members.
+The Faculty Liaison will work with the Investigative Office (e.g., Title IX or EOP or Designated Harassment Resource Person), and the Compliance Tribunal Chairperson to promptly start the Compliance Tribunal process discussed in Section IV.

 Mediation Committee Procedures